hetznercloud/cli/docs/reference/manual/hcloud_storage-box_subaccount_update.md

 ```
       --description string   Description of the Storage Box Subaccount
   -h, --help                 help for update
+      --name string          Name of the Storage Box Subaccount
 ```

 ### Options inherited from parent commands